Josipovic/AutomationFramework/README.md

 2. Browser : name of the browser on which the testing will be performed (Can be Chrome, Firefox and Edge)
 3. MaximizeWindow : if set to true, browser window will be maximized

+## Create a folder in which the test case logs will be stored :

+If the "AutomationLogPath" parameter is set to "C:\AutomationLogs".
+You will need to create a folder called AutomationLogs on the C disk.

-Structure of the framework :
+## Structure of the framework :

 Framework contains 3 separate projects.